• Skip to main content

 • 1 teaspoon dry mango powder

-• little coriander leaves, chopped
+• chopped coriander leaves, chopped

 • Salt to taste